 Hiring a professional skipper for your sailing trip always sounds like a good idea.
-Regardless of your sailing skills, holidays are much more comfortable and relaxed if a professional is onboard.
+Regardless of your sailing skills, holidays are much more comfortable if a professional is onboard.
 Besides sailing, professional skippers possess local knowledge not only about the sailing area and weather patterns, but also about places to go to.

 A skipper should be at the base before the clients arrive to do a technical check-in if possible.
 After an introduction at the office in the base, the skipper has to show the way to the boat to clients and help them accommodate.
 Once everyone has found their place aboard, the yacht skipper has to do the so-called ‘safety briefing’.
-In a few simple words, the skipper should explain where life vests and fire extinguishers are located, as well as safety procedures in case of emergency.
+In a few simple words, the skipper should explain where life vests and fire extinguishers are located.
+As well as safety procedures in case of emergency.
 The rest of the briefing is about tips and tricks for a safe and comfortable stay on the yacht.

 Regarding provisioning for skippers, clients have to provide enough food and drinks for them.
 That considers at least one warm meal a day along with enough water to drink during the day.
 The most common way to do it is if skipper eats and drinks together with clients.
 Sometimes clients insist on their privacy, so they should provide skipper either money for meals or enough food in a yacht’s refrigerator if they do not want a skipper with them.

 Skippers should stay away from alcoholic drinks and beverages at least until the yacht is safe, and they should make sure they had enough rest for upcoming duties.
 Therefore, skipper must be alone for some private free time at the end of the day.
 That means that skippers should not party all night long neither on their own nor with clients.